benjaminjackson/exa-raycast/README.md

-# exa-raycast
+# Exa

-Exa Raycast extension.
+Interact with the Exa API.